-The valley in which Lansford resides was owned and subdivided into separate lots by the Lehigh Coal & Navigation Company, which began development of structures in this area by 1827.
+The town of Lansford is located 12 miles from the popular tourist town of Jim Thorpe.
+The Valley, a.k.a “Panther Valley,” in which Lansford resides, was owned and subdivided into separate lots by the Lehigh Coal & Navigation Company which began development of structures in this area by 1827.

 Plan Your Visit

 - Lansford Community Events